golem6706-shenzhen/golem6706-shenzhen/README.md

 ## Hi there 👋
+repository of website of FRC team *Golem* 6706

 <!--
 **golem6706-shenzhen/golem6706-shenzhen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.